 Words and ideas have histories – and when an individual strives to understand the human condition, via history, the history of ideas, religious thought, philosophy, literature, psychology, science, etc., and reaches a certain maturity of knowledge and understanding, even the very words and ideas, their origins and histories, also come to need to be comprehended.
 This includes the ideas and concepts with which one thinks and understands as well!
 Many of the words in this small essay, written in the English language in 1997 Anno Domini, have their own deep, interesting and important stories.
 Indeed, while etymological history may seem distant and uninteresting to more than a few – many words contain secrets, treasures of meaning and insight relating to mankind, the world, history, nature, etc. And “psychology” is one such word!

 Consisting obviously enough of a combination of psycho and logy, it derives via New Latin psychologia, from the Greek psukhe and logia.
-And though the word “psychology” is widely known and used in the world today; it was unknown to the Greeks themselves!
+And thought the word “psychology” is widely known and used in the world today; it was unknown to the Greeks themselves!
 In fact this word – so popularly used now regarding “human nature”, human “psychology” – was created in Germany in the 1500s, and first appeared in print in a Latin text four hundred years ago, in the 1590s.
 In English the word first appears in a 1653 translation of a discourse by a Dutch physician.
 And its use, in the sense of a “study or science of the human mind”, is first found in English in 1748 in the works of David Hartley (British philosopher, 1705–57) – after it had already been established in German in this sense by the philosopher Christian von Wolff in his works during 1732–1734.
 The word was not in fact much used in English until the mid-1800s, when it gradually came to replace “mental philosophy”, and to join the expression “human nature”.

 While obviously the human “psyche” existed before the word “psychology” was coined, and there were very deep ideas and systems of the human being’s inner life which used other words, ideas and languages (Greek, Latin, Hebrew, or one of the Germanic languages); the context in which the word “psychology” began is essential for properly understanding its meaning in regards to the human being, and human history.